Welcome to the Business and Technology Management (BTM) program at New Mexico Tech.

 The Business and Technology Management (BTM) program affording you an opportunity to not only develop your business and management knowledge and skills but also to strengthen your analytical and information management skills required for today’s technology managers.
 The undergraduate program draws on the science and technology focus of the university, while providing you an opportunity to explore your interests in social science and humanities from across the campus.
 Our approach to business and management education is unique in New Mexico with a focus on the high demand skills in technology and engineering organizations.

-The undergraduate program offers an additional career path that prepares students to be future technology innovators and entrepreneurs.
-In addition to General Education requirements, undergraduate students will take courses in accounting, economics, human resources, finance, management, business strategy, marketing, operations research, statistics, computer programming and entrepreneurship.
+The mission of the BTM program is to develop your substantive decision-making, analytical, and people skills and tools, as well as the fundamental and practical business knowledge required to lead complex organizations in today’s competitive global environment.
+The undergraduate program offers an additional career path that prepares you to start your own business and become a future entrepreneur.
+In addition to the university’s General Education requirements, you will take courses in accounting, economics, human resources, finance, management, business strategy, marketing, operations management, project management, statistics, computer programming and entrepreneurship.

 Undergraduate Degree Options

 As a management student at New Mexico Tech, you have several degree options.
 Whichever degree option you may select, BTM students are problem solvers prepared to pursue careers in public and business organizations as project managers, logistics planners, marketing managers, human resource managers, accountants, economists, lawyers, and entrepreneurs, among others.

 We offer three bachelor degree options: B.S. in Management, B.S. in Management of Technology, and B.A. in Business Management.
 All degree options require students to complete the core business and management curriculum; degrees are differentiated by the electives and institute general education courses required to complete the degree.
 In addition, all degree options prepare students to pursue their own business interests as entrepreneurs.
 The degree options are described below: